 - Executive Education: Executive Education courses are not credit bearing experiences and do not show up on transcripts.
 Upon successfully passing and completing an Executive Education course you will receive a certificate from the university who authored and taught the course.
 Your Executive Education certificate will not appear on edX.org.

-Some educational institutions or organizations may offer credit based on edX verified certificates.
+Some educational institutions or organizations may offer you credit based on edX verified certificates.
 Students receive verified certificates after they verify their identity and earn a passing grade in a course that offers these certificates.
-If you are currently associated with a college or organization, contact that organization directly to find out about credit options for verified certificates.
+If you're currently associated with a college or organization, contact that organization directly to find out about credit options for verified certificates.